V4N1LLA-1CE/xcode-theme-nvim/README.md

 # Xcodedark Theme for Neovim

 A neovim theme that mimics xcodedark from xcode16.
-I was inspired by xcode theme as I thought it was super clean in my iOS development course in university, so I decided to make a version that is kind off accurate for my main languages (Go, Typescript, and hopefully Java soon).
+I was inspired by xcode theme as I thought it was super clean in my iOS development course in university, so I decided to make a version that is kind of accurate for my main languages (Go, Typescript, and hopefully Java soon).

 NOTE: The theme will work for other languages as well, but colour usage for language features may not be accurate to xcode outside of Go and Typescript.